 Total payment for your participation in this research will be as follows, depending on the length of enrollment.
-You are scheduled to be enrolled for months.
+You are scheduled to be enrolled for \\\\\ months.
 You are required to provide a valid social security number in order to receive your first payment.

-- 1. After you have been enrolled in the study, (the vehicle has been prepared for our study and you have completed the enrollment process, including the online questionnaires), you will receive \$100 via check or direct deposit.
-This initial payment covers months one through four of your participation in the study. - 2.
-A second payment of \$100 via check or direct deposit will be received after the 6th month of participation.
+1. After you have been enrolled in the study (the vehicle has been prepared for our study and you have completed the enrollment process, including the online questionnaires), you will receive \$100 via a mailed check.
+This initial payment covers months one through four of your participation in the study.

+- 2. A second payment of \$100 via a mailed check will be received after the 6th month of participation.
 This payment covers months five through eight of your participation in the study. - 3.
-A third payment of \$133 via check or direct deposit at the end of the 8th month (this is an enrollment bonus, prorated from \$200 for every 12 months of enrollment). - 4.
-If your enrollment extends beyond 8 months, you will receive an additional payment via check or direct deposit every 4 months.
+A third payment of \$133 via a mailed check at the end of the 8th month (this is an enrollment bonus, prorated from \$200 for every 12 months of enrollment). - 4.
+If your enrollment extends beyond 8 months, you will receive an additional payment via mailed check every 4 months.
 This payment will be \$42 for each month over the minimum 8 month enrollment period (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus). - 5.
-After your enrollment is complete, and after you return to CUBRC to have the system removed from the vehicle and complete a few final questionnaires, you will receive any final payment due via check or direct deposit.
+After your enrollment is complete, and after you return to Westat to have the system removed from the vehicle and complete a few final questionnaires, you will receive any final payment due via a mailed check.
 This final payment will be \$42 for each month or partial month since your previous payment (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus).